aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Sleep.md

 All enemy party members who still have this condition on EndPlayerTurn without [actimmobile](../Enemy%20features.md#actimmobile) will have their `cantmove` set to 1.
 NOTE: It means removing the condition on the same main turn it was inflicted may leave the `cantmove` at 1 even if the enemy party member should have been able to act during their phase.

 ## [AdvanceTurnEntity](../../Battle%20flow/AdvanceTurnEntity.md)
-When the condition is processed (when `hp` is above 0, but less than `maxhp`):
+When the condition is processed (when `hp` is above 0, but less than `maxhp`), it depends on if they are an enemy party member while the `BadDream` [medal](../../Enums%20and%20IDs/Medal.md) is equipped.
+If this is the case, it's processed the same as a [Fire](Fire.md) condition.

-- A heal amount is determined with a starting value of the actor's `maxhp` * 0.1 ceiled.
-If the `HeavySleeper` [medal](../../../Enums%20and%20IDs/Medal.md) is equipped on the actor, the amount is tripled.
-On top of this, if it's not a player party member, the amount is clamped from 0 to 4
+Otherwise, it's the same as a [GradualHP](GradualHP.md), but the amount to heal and show is determined with a more complex logic.
+The amount is determined with a starting value of the actor's `maxhp` * 0.1 ceiled.
+If the `HeavySleeper` [medal](../../Enums%20and%20IDs/Medal.md) is equipped on the actor (no checks if it's necesarily a player party member), the amount is tripled.
+On top of this, if it's not a player party member (checked by the battleentity tag not being `Player`), the amount is clamped from 0 to 4.

-- [ShowDamageCounter](../../Visual%20rendering/ShowDamageCounter.md) is called with type 1 (HP) with the amount determined earlier with a start of the actor position + its `cursoroffset` and an end of Vector3.up
-- The actor's `hp` is incremented by the amount determined earlier clamped from 0 to the actor's `maxhp`
-- The `Heal` sound is played
+Either way, this happens:

 - A yield of 0.75 seconds is set to happen after the method is done
 - The turn counter of the condition is decremented
 - If the condition just expired, the actor's `cantmove` is set to 1 (this will become 0 if their `hp` is above 0 since turn advancement has yet to happen)